jasonp000/angry-umbrella/1-one-awesome-astronaut/readme.md

 ### Task 4: Cleanup

 Run the `terraform destroy --auto-approve` command to delete the resources you created.
+We can add the `--auto-approve` option here, to prevent terraform from prompting us to continue.

 ```text
 aws_instance.web_server: Destroying... [id=i-08aabe955824ce806]